• Latest

 Scott Fybush

-Scott Fybush is a station broker (StationSale.com) and the principal of Fybush Media, a consulting firm working with broadcasters on signal expansion, FCC regulatory issues and engineering projects.
+Scott Fybush wears many hats as a problem-solver for radio people: he's a station broker (StationSale.com), the North American representative for Myriad broadcast automation, and the principal of Fybush Media, a consulting firm working with broadcasters on signal expansion, FCC regulatory issues and engineering projects.
 A close observer of the broadcasting landscape for over 30 years, he is the editor of RadioInsight's sister publication, NorthEast Radio Watch (fybush.com).

 Log In